Civil Engineering Study 81-2

 © 1981 Missouri University of Science and Technology, All rights reserved.

 Report - Technical

 Yu, Wei-wen, "Web crippling and combined web crippling and bending of steel decks" (1981).
 Center for Cold-Formed Steel Structures Library.
-Paper 187.
+187.